weaveworks/weave/site/kubernetes/kube-addon.md

 * Apply the updated addon manifest `kubectl apply -f "https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')"`
 * Kill each Weave Net pod with `kubectl delete` and then wait for it to reboot before moving on to the next pod.

-**Note:** If you delete all Weave Net pods at the same time they will lose track of IP address range ownership, possibly leading to duplicate IP addresses if you then start a new copy of Weave Net.
+**Note:** In versions prior to Weave Net 2.0, deleting all Weave Net pods at the same time will result in them losing track of IP address range ownership, possibly leading to duplicate IP addresses if you then start a new copy of Weave Net.

 ## <a name="resources"></a>CPU and Memory Requirements